-After eight years, the doctors are poised to translate this research into human trials and publish their findings.
+After eight years, the doctors are poised to translate their research into human trials and publish their findings with the support of funding form the Pittsburgh-Michigan-Wyss Consortium.
 This specific approach to the TMJ disk is the first of its kind, and the combined announcement of these developments could set Pittsburgh apart as a leader in TMJ research, not just in the country, but around the world.